taodaling/scheduler/README.md

 # C++

 The inline facility is implemented in such way: Replacing all the header surrounded by double quotes with matching file.

+# Rust

+The inline facility is achieved by Regular expression, it finds all the used libraries and inline needed mod into same file.
+But the inline mechanism requires some constraints on your code.